HIT Perspectives Biopharma Insights – February 2015

 Nonetheless, opportunities do exist for small- and medium-sized firms.
 Those focused on meeting specialists’ unmet needs will have an advantage.
 EHRs offering cloud-based platforms will continue to increase market share.

 Population health: Why we’ll finally see it pop.
 Payers, policy makers and IDNs will have population health on their minds in 2015 more than ever before.
 Why?
 Because it makes sense from a business perspective and promises a fairly quick return on investment (ROI).
-Part of meaningful use (MU) and the federal for healthIT for 2015 to 2020, population health represents a tectonic shift away from treating episodes of care for individual patients to managing the health of specific populations, such as the chronically ill or members of IDNs.
+Part of meaningful use (MU) and the federal strategic plan for healthIT for 2015 to 2020, population health represents a tectonic shift away from treating episodes of care for individual patients to managing the health of specific populations, such as the chronically ill or members of IDNs.

 Part of this is driven by a renewed focus on value-based reimbursement, with the recent announcement that Medicare will move away from fee-for-service medicine and transition toward payment through such ‘alternative’ reimbursement models as bundled payments, patient-centered medical homes (PCMHs) and accountable care organizations (ACOs).
 This new way of doing business – based on value-based reimbursement – will require changes to healthIT infrastructures and EHRs to capture clinical, administrative, cost and outcomes data.
 EHRs and health information exchanges (HIEs) will be needed to gather and report data, both internally and externally, to payers such as Medicare.